opencog/sensory/opencog/atoms/terminal/README.md

 A different design alternative is to build a telnet server, and tell everyone to telnet into it.
-This is a classic design point, I've done it too mmany times in my life so, and its not that interesting, and is not needed, its overkill for the intended research.
-Mybe some other day.
+This is a classic design point, I've done it too many times in my life so, and its not that interesting, and is not needed, its overkill for the intended research.
+Maybe some other day.

 The final design is brute-force stupid but ugly: open a slave xterm.
 You read that right.
 A skanky old xterm.
 It works, its super-simple